 The forward drop-door side entry is incredible.
 I don’t think we’ve seen anything like that on a demountable truck camper.
 Is that something customers can now order from Phoenix Custom Campers?

 Robby: Yes, there’s plenty of space on long bed trucks for a forward drop-door.
 If you order one from us for a short bed truck, the entry would have to be behind the rear wheel.

 Above: A welded aluminum entry step system was designed for this rig

-Robby: The entry step design is almost identical to one we put on a crazy military camper we built a couple years ago.
+Robby: The entry step design is almost identical to one we put on a crazy military camper we built a couple of years ago.
 That camper was built for a two and a half ton truck from the army.
-His steps were heavy duty steel, like a household stairway.
+His steps were heavy-duty steel, like a household stairway.

 Above: The original 2007 Ford F350 Super Duty long bed truck

 Robby: The truck is our personal 2007 Ford F350 Super Duty, long bed, crew cab, diesel.
 There’s a good story behind how we got this particular truck.
 During the middle of last year, a gentleman contacted us to collaborate on a show vehicle.
 He was getting a heavy-duty Ford F550 that was tricked out.
 It would be a long bed, crew cab truck.

 We started building the camper with that vehicle in mind.
 About three weeks before Overland Expo West, he said he wasn’t going to have the truck ready in time.

 So we went and bought a long bed F350.
 We’re happy we went with the F350 and didn’t use the F550 because it represents a more normal truck.
 The rig handled nicely on and off-road on the way to the show and back.
 We’re thrilled how well it came together.

 Earlier you mentioned the rear storage area where the camper jacks could be stored.
 Are there any other exterior storage locations?